-- 2.1 The Council is responsible for agreeing its Budget and Policy Framework before the start of each financial year. - 2.2 The key elements of the Council's Budget with regard to financial planning are: - a statement under section 25 of the Local Government Act 2003; - Revenue Budget; - Capital Programme; - trading activities' financial targets; - contingency funds, reserves and balances; - council tax base and setting the council tax; - business rates tax base; - Capital Strategy (comprising the limits for borrowing, the Treasury Management Strategy, and the Minimum Revenue Provision (MRP) policy, together with appropriate strategies for the repayment of debt);
+- 2.1 The Council is responsible for agreeing its Budget and Policy Framework.

+- 2.2 The key elements of the Council's Budget with regard to financial planning are:

+- Revenue Budget;

+- Capital Programme;

+- trading activities' financial targets;

+- contingency funds, reserves and balances;

+- council tax base and setting the council tax;

+- Capital Strategy (comprising the limits for borrowing, the Treasury Management Strategy, and the Minimum Revenue Provision (MRP) policy for the repayment of debt);

+- Housing Revenue Account (HRA)

+- Dedicated Schools Grant (DSG) and

+- annual pay policy statement.